edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:WorkItem_Dimension.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01000056
+rdfs:comment | A measure of spatial extent associated with this work item, such as length, breadth, or height. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Spatial_Dimension.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004075
-Comments: <br/>A measure of spatial extent associated with this work item, such as length, breadth, or height.<br/>A measure of spatial extent of an object, such as the length, breadth or height of a shipping container.<br/>
+rdfs:comment | A measure of spatial extent of an object, such as the length, breadth or height of a shipping container. edi3:cefactBusinessProcess | In All Contexts

 Properties: